expertopinion best visa consultant in pakistan

 Provincial Nominee Program (PNP) Nomination (if applicable)600

-Maximizing Your CRS Score for Different Visa Types
+Canada CRS Score Calculator for Different Visa Types

 While the core factors influencing your CRS score remain consistent across various Permanent Residency streams within Express Entry, there might be slight variations.
 It’s important to consult the specific requirements for the visa program you’re interested in.